iskodirajga/buzzingpixel.com/system/user/content/software/ansel-ee/documentation/sections/01--getting-started/03--configuring.md

 The first thing you will want to do is visit the License page and enter your license key from your purchase on devote:ee.

-- In ExpressionEngine 2, the license page can be located by clicking on "Ansel" from the list of Modules, then clicking on the "License" tab
+- In ExpressionEngine 2, the license page can be located by clicking on “Ansel” from the list of Modules, then clicking on the “License” tab
-- In ExpressionEngine 3, the license page can by licated by clicking on "Ansel" from the list of Add-ons in the Add-on Manager, then clicking on the "License" link in the sidebar
+- In ExpressionEngine 3, the license page can by licated by clicking on “Ansel” from the list of Add-ons in the Add-on Manager, then clicking on the “License” link in the sidebar

 <div class="content-blocks__note">
 	<div class="content-blocks__note-title">Remember</div>